Megabus (Europe): Formation

 Services from London to Oxford commenced on 4 August 2003, and from Edinburgh to Glasgow and Perth and Glasgow to Dundee were added one month later.
 During November 2003 routes from Manchester to Liverpool and Leeds were added, but these ceased on 27 June 2004 and 3 October 2004 respectively.

-On 1 March 2004, a network of routes from London's Green Line Coach Station to Brighton, Portsmouth, Southampton, Bournemouth, Bristol, Exeter, Plymouth, Cardiff, Swansea and Birmingham were added.
+On 1 March 2004, a network of routes from London's Green Line Coach Station, a short distance from Victoria Coach Station, to Brighton, Portsmouth, Southampton, Bournemouth, Bristol, Exeter, Plymouth, Cardiff, Swansea and Birmingham were added.

 On 28 June 2004, routes from London to Milton Keynes, Leicester, Chesterfield, Sheffield, Leeds, Manchester and Glasgow were added and within two months these were followed by the expansion of the Scottish routes to include Aberdeen and Inverness.
-Stagecoach West lost the contract to run the National Express Coaches route between London, Cheltenham and Gloucester, prompting it to introduce competing Megabus services from 5 September 2004.
+Stagecoach West lost the contract to run the National Express route between London, Cheltenham and Gloucester, prompting it to introduce competing Megabus services from 5 September 2004.

 On 6 September 2004, Stagecoach took over the Motorvator service between Edinburgh and Glasgow.
 This enabled Stagecoach to cancel the dedicated Megabus service between the two cities.
-On 15 November 2004, the London to Oxford service was replaced by seats on the Oxford Tube.
+Routes between London and Liverpool, and London and Newcastle started on 10 October 2004.
+On 15 November 2004, the Oxford to London service was replaced by seats on the Oxford Tube.
+From 6 December 2004, the Megabus service between Cheltenham, Gloucester and London also called at Swindon.

-On 31 January 2005, Stagecoach bus route X5 between Oxford and Cambridge became part of the Megabus network, selling a number of seats per journey in the same way as the Oxford Tube and Motorvator.
+On 31 January 2005, Stagecoach X5 between Oxford and Cambridge became part of the Megabus network, selling a number of seats per journey in the same way as the Oxford Tube and Motorvator.
 From 18 April 2005, Nottingham, Worthing and Winchester were added to the network by slight extensions/modifications to existing routes, but rationalisation of the rest of the network took place, with some early morning and late evening services were withdrawn.
-On 13 June 2005, a new service was introduced between London and Coventry.
-However, the London to Swansea service was withdrawn between Cardiff and Swansea.
+From 13 June 2005, the Liverpool to London service called additionally at Stoke-on-Trent and a new service was introduced between Coventry and London.
+However, the London-Cardiff-Swansea service was withdrawn between Cardiff and Swansea.

-A joint venture between Scottish Citylink and Megabus led to co-ordination of services in Scotland in 2005.
+The joint venture between Citylink and Megabus led to a co-ordination of services in Scotland.
+On 21 November 2005, the 900 Motorvator service was replaced by an enhanced Citylink service.
+However, the facility to buy seats through the Megabus website was retained.
+The next week, most of the faster Citylink services between Aberdeen, Dundee, Perth and Glasgow, and Inverness, Perth and Edinburgh were replaced by a more frequent, combined Megabus/Citylink service.